Rafeh-I/Econometrics-Chess-Engine/README.md

 ## Future Research Directions
 Several extensions could improve the generalizibility of the model, empirically and strategically:

-- **Multinomial or ordered outcome models** to jointly model wins, draws, and losses
+- Non binary models such as multinomial logit to jointly model wins, draws, and losses
-- **Richer positional covariates**, such as king safety indices, center control, and pawn structure
+- Include more positional covariates, such as king safety, center control, and pawn structure
-- **Increased depth or forward-looking evaluation functions** to reduce horizon effects, where a computer ignores future negative outcomes due to low search depth
+- Increased depth or forward-looking evaluation functions to reduce horizon effects, where a computer ignores future negative outcomes due to low search depth
-- **Out-of-sample validation** and predictive performance evaluation
+- Out-of-sample validation and predictive performance evaluation

 These extensions would increase computational complexity but provide a more structurally complete representation of chess decision-making.